Breeze0806/go-etl/README.md

 ```

 + The datax/plugin directory contains the documentation for various plugins.
-+ The bin directory houses the data synchronization program, named datax.
++ The bin directory houses the data synchronization program, named go-etl.
 + The examples directory includes configuration files for data synchronization in different scenarios.
 + README_USER is the user manual or guide in English.